 The best way to preserve your home’s foundation and avoid costly foundation repairs is to create stable conditions around your Houston home so that the clay soil underneath will not move or crack.
 There are several simple ways to do this that involve monitoring the soil closest to your home, inspecting your crawlspace, ensuring proper drainage, and more.
 Here are a few tips to get you started, so you can protect your home today and in the future.

-Know What You Can Control
+Know What You Can Control To Prevent Foundation Damage

 One of the biggest causes of foundation damage in the Houston area is indoor plumbing leaks.
-These account for thousands of dollars in damage every year, and they can be devastating for your concrete slab because the water washes away the supporting soil and creates tiny fractures in your foundation that widen over time.
-You can minimize the risk of this happening by having your plumbing inspected every year, especially in the bathroom, where water is likely to back up if there is a problem anywhere in the house.
+These account for thousands of dollars in damage every year, and they can be devastating for your concrete foundation and the slab on top of it.
+Because a severe water leak could progressively wash away the soil that supports your foundation, it could cause your foundation and slab to drop, shift, or crack.
+Any of these problems can lead to extensive structural damage in any home.

-Keep Your Eye on Trees
+Keep Your Eye on Trees To Prevent Foundation Damage

-Check Your Slope
+Check Your Yard Slope

 Clean Your Gutters

-Don’t Let Things Dry Out
+Don’t Let Your Soil Dry Out

 While pools of water can be damaging to your foundation, extremely dry soil can be just as harmful.
 This is because the clay soil that we have in the Greater Houston area tends to crack and shrink away from concrete structures when it dries out.
 Thus, during dry weather, the ground under your home may dry out completely, leaving dead spaces beneath your foundation that’s no longer supported properly.
 This may allow your foundation to move and shift, which could cause cracks to develop not only in your foundation and slab but also throughout your entire home.
 If your area is experiencing a drought, it is wise to use a soaker hose to gently moisten the ground around your foundation, but without causing water to run off.